-[folder] Topic 6: Incorporating Technology for Diverse Learners

-[folder] Assignments and Activities

-[Activity Title] Investigating the Need for Universal Design

-[item type] essay 10-line

-[Direction Line]

 Diversity of Students’ Educational Needs

 Walk into most public K-12 classrooms and you will notice a great diversity of students with a variety of learning needs.
 Federal law requires all K-12 schools receiving federal funds to report student achievement data disaggregated by race, ethnicity, poverty rate, linguistic diversity, and special education status.
 It is no longer acceptable for educators to say, “I taught them; they just didn’t learn.”
 Instead teachers are expected to deliver standards-based curriculum using a variety of instructional strategies and assessments to meet the needs of increasingly diverse students in an educational environment with fewer resources and greater accountability.